caveman2025/The-Modern-Neanderthal-Sensitivity-Theory/README.md

 ***This script is a proof of concept for a low- or no-cost approach to explore potential genetic indicators related to conditions mentioned in the Python script.
 It is not a substitute for professional medical advice, diagnosis, or treatment.
 Use of this tool comes without any warranty, expressed or implied, and no guarantees of accuracy or fitness for a particular purpose.***

+However, none of this matters if we can't make it available globally and easy to use.
+To quote John Green, ***"Disease only treats humans equally when our social orders treat humans equally"***.
+The aim here is better health and a better world for all and free, transparent, and accessible personalized health research helps get us there.

 ## Requirements

 - **Python 3.7+**